Benefits of Learning Portuguese Language

 12. It is an Easy Language to Learn

-While language learning takes time, dedication, and years of hard work, however, Portuguese is a straightforward language to pick up.
+While language learning takes time, dedication, and years of hard work, Portuguese is a straightforward language to pick up.

 Portuguese is descended from Latin and is closely related to Spanish, French, Italian, and Romanian.